united states christian leadership organization

 2ND annual: Austin, TX

 The HBCU Oral History Project is an endeavor that uses the power of spoken and documented words to heal and to create spiritual and social change.
-It seeks to do this by asking ordinary people of color to share personal stories of racial discrimination, in an effort to be heard, and then documenting them.
-Those stories will then be used to pursue personal and national healing amongst human relations, as well as to create policy changes within the political environment, and spiritual changes within the ecumenical one.
-The story of Exodus and of the Bible tells us the mere fact of being heard spurs the saving activity of God and has powerful healing properties of which the United States and its current racial environment so desperately need.
-These stories will be gathered by the academy using academic and historical research methodology to ensure the accounts are accurately gathered, processed, and archived and to promote academic thought, theory, praxis, and learning as it relates to racial discrimination and reconciliation.
-The research will be held in HBCU University libraries and archives across the United States and will be made available for posterity for further reference, collection, and research.
+It seeks to do this by asking ordinary people of color to surface their experiences with racial discrimination and then share those personal stories of discrimination, in an effort to be heard, and then documenting them.
+Those stories are then used to pursue personal and national healing, as well as to educationally inform policy changes within the political environment, and spiritual changes within the ecumenical community.
+The story of Exodus and of the Bible tells us the mere fact of crying out as a story share, and of being heard, activates and spurs the healing, compassion, and saving activity of God of which the United States and its current racial environment so desperately need.
+These stories are captured, gathered and processed by participating HBCU academy colleges and universities using academic and historical research methodology, and then archived to promote academic thought, theory, and praxis relating to racial discrimination and reconciliation.
+The research is held in these same HBCU university libraries and archives across the United States and is made available for posterity for further reference, collection, and research.